wfzyx/flask-api-sample/README.md

 	- [X] Search for a company Name
 	- [X] returns a list of "plan names" and their "in network pricing file locations" for the matching company.

+Obs: EIN search was not implemented, because a reliable and fast way to fetch all the companies EINs wasn't found, the only approach would be to hit the target api thoushands of times, and that doesn't sound good :(

 # Optional #

 - [X] Create a simple UI with an input box where the user can type in their search term and see the results returned from the API.